ckeditor/ckeditor4-java-core/README.md

 ## Integration

-Integrating CKEditor for Java with your web application is an easy task.
-You can do it in three different ways.
+Integrating CKEditor for Java with your web application can be done in three different ways.
 Just follow these steps:

- 1. In all three cases you need to get the standard JavaScript CKEditor installation package from http://ckeditor.com/download and put it in a folder of your choice inside your web application.
+ * In all three cases you need to get the standard JavaScript CKEditor installation package from http://ckeditor.com/download and put it in a folder of your choice inside your web application.

 ### Maven